 Risk assessment helps the project team stay prepared.
 While for many, this doesn’t seem like an essential step in the project planning but side-lining or skipping this step can make one pay a significant amount in terms of money as well as reputation.

-Mistakes are the usual bridge between inexperience and wisdom.
+Mistakes are the usual bridge between inexperience and wisdom, especially in the field of construction.
 It is always said to learn from your mistakes, but it is sometimes wiser to learn from someone else’s mistake than to make the same mistake and bear hefty losses.

 Fewer mistakes mean better overall quality.
 To have a better quality management system with software-based systems and digital tools, DigiQC is the best option.
 Upgrade to digital technology for quality management and hold your position in the market race.